dtbpkmte/BellioT/README.md

 - Camera stream to a NodeJS server using WebSocket
 - Integrate LCD to see the camera directly from the Master device
-- Provide an UI to set up SSID and Password easily
+- ~~Provide an UI to set up SSID and Password easily~~
-- Integrate EEPROM to store credentials (..is this secure?)
+- ~~Integrate EEPROM to store credentials (..is this secure?)~~ Done by using ESP32's Preferences.h
 - Reduce noise, maybe by implementing some kind of codec
 - Integrate with a smart home network
 - Finally, design a case so that it becomes a complete product

 Progress:
+- 25/06/2021:
-- 25/06/2021: completed audio transmission between bell device and master device
+    - completed audio transmission between bell device and master device
 - 27/06/2021:
     - added basic feature of a bell: a button to press, with hardware debounce
     - completed the connection protocol between master device and bell device
     - almost completed implementation on real hardware ("almost" because there's some problem on ESP32 I can't fix yet)
 - 28/06/2021:
     - fixed watchdog timeout error on ESP32.
 Now both devices are working correctly according to the protocol!
+- 01/07/2021:
+    - added Web UI to configure WiFi and MQTT

 Credits and References
 ----------------------